Hull F.C.: Summer era

 In March 2020, Hull FC announced the departure of Lee Radford after a 38–4 home loss to Warrington Wolves.
 It transpired to be Hull FC's final fixture before the nation was put into lockdown due to the coronavirus pandemic.
 Assistant coach Andy Last was put in interim charge of the club until the end of the 2020 season, guiding the team to the play-off semi-finals, where they were eventually upended by Wigan Warriors.
 Last departed the club at the end of the 2020 season to take up an assistant coach role at fellow Super League club Wakefield Trinity.

 In November 2020, Hull FC announced that Brett Hodgson would take over as head coach of the club for the 2021 season.
 The Australian coach won his first game of the season against the club he once played for, Huddersfield Giants.

-Hull FC played their first match in front of spectators following the Covid-19 lockdown on 17 May 2021.
+Hull FC played their first match in front of spectators following the COVID-19 lockdown on 17 May 2021.
 They were defeated 27–10 by Catalans Dragons at home.

 Hull F.C. started the 2021 Super League season in strong fashion, only losing once in their opening seven games.
 However, the club ended the season winning only once in their last nine matches.
 This saw Hull F.C. finish the year in 8th place on the table.

 Hull F.C. finished the 2022 Super League season in 9th place on the table.
 Head coach Brett Hodgson resigned from his post and was replaced by Tony Smith for the 2023 season.

+Hull F.C. started the 2023 Super League season with two wins in a row under new head coach Tony Smith.
+However, the club would then record seven successive league defeats and sat second bottom of the table by round 10 of the competition.
+On 11 April 2024, Smith stepped down as head coach after 18 months in charge.
+Hull F.C. had started the 2024 Super League season poorly losing six of their first seven matches with their only victory coming in a last gasp effort against the London Broncos.
+Under Smith, Hull F.C. in 2024 conceded 50 points or more on three occasions.
+The 2024 season saw the first time Hull FC lost 20 or more league fixtures since 1999.

+In the 2025 Super League season, Hull F.C. signed a number of new recruits and also had a new head coach in John Cartwright.
+The clubs performances improved on the pitch throughout the year with the team finishing in 7th place on the table.